adcentury/react-mobile-picker/README.md

 ## Support wheel scrolling

 React Mobile Picker is designed to be used on mobile devices, but it can also support wheel scrolling on desktop browsers.
-To enable this feature, you can set the `wheel` prop to either `'natural'` or `'normal'`.
+To enable this feature, you can set the `wheelMode` prop to either `'natural'` or `'normal'`.

 ```jsx
 import { useState } from 'react'